Come for a Kiss

-I was on Twitter and a clip of Lady Gaga in House of Gucci came up: where her character mistakes Klimt’s portrait of Adele Bloch-Bauer for a Picasso.
+On Twitter and a clip of Lady Gaga in House of Gucci came up: where her character mistakes Klimt’s portrait of Adele Bloch-Bauer for a Picasso.
 When the camera pans to the close up of Klimt’s painting, it was breathtaking: I knew it was time to head to Vienna and see some of his work in person.
-The Kiss is one of my favorite works of art (I have no original thoughts LOL), and now that I’ve seen it, I want to talk about why.
+The Kiss is one of my favorite works of art, it demands interrogation despite being ubiquitous.

 The Kiss lives in the Upper Belvedere in Vienna, amongst other Klimts.
 When I walked in, it was partially obscured by museumgoers heads and my first impression was the popular crop we often see.
-You know, just half the bodies, no meadow.
+Half the bodies, no meadow.

 I’ll never forget my first full look.
 Towering powerfully, 1.8m x 1.8m (I’m 1.7m).
 It demands more attention than you can give in the moment.
 In the first 30 seconds I was overwhelmed.
 When I moved to take my camera out, the gold, silver and platinum began dancing, while the black on the guy’s robe pulled me in closer.
 It’s painful trying to articulate what this looked like, it’s something no 8K HD photo could convey.